 “Perry and Abecedarian were high quality programs.
 Thus, findings from these programs cannot be generalized to large-scale attempts at offering pre-kindergarten.”

 There is no doubt that the quality of the program is of supreme importance to its success.
-The Perry Preschool Project, for example, hired teachers with bachelor’s degrees and certification in education, kept class sizes below 8 students, and included weekly teacher home visits.
+The Perry Preschool Project, for example, hired teachers with bachelor’s degrees and certification in education, maintained at least a 1 to 6 staff-to-child ratio, and included weekly teacher home visits.
 That said, Heckman and colleagues are confident that state, federal and private early childhood education programs that model programs like Perry can deliver a 7-10% annual return on investment, which is comparable to the post World War II return on equity in the US stock.
 This projected return serves as a strong economic incentive to have high standards for large-scale programs as well.

 "Head Start has failed to replicate the results seen in Perry and Abecedarian.
 According to the Head Start Impact Study (HSIS), the first randomized controlled trial of the program, all positive effects faded by 3rd grade.”